Dälek: History

 The group originated in the New Jersey DIY scene of the mid-1990s, based around a studio lineup of Dälek (Will Brooks), Oktopus (Alap Momin), and Joshua Booth.
 Brooks had won a scholarship at college, used it to buy an MPC3000 and dropped out to become a full-time musician and formed Dälek with Momin, who encouraged him to name the group after his stage name "like Van Halen".

-The group recorded and played live with several DJs, including DJ rEk on from 1998 to 2002, from 2002 and 2005 with still (Hsi-Chang Lin), and from 2006 to 2009 with Motiv.
+The group recorded and played live with several DJs, including DJ rEk on from 1998 to 2002, from 2002 and 2005 with Still (Hsi-Chang Lin), and from 2006 to 2009 with Motiv.
 With this core, the group released four full-length LPs on Ipecac Recordings, and a string of EPs, singles and remixes on various independent labels.

 Booth left the group to complete his doctorate in 2009, and Oktopus had relocated to Berlin by 2010.
 Dälek released a single LP, Untitled, with Brooks and Momin as the sole members, in 2011.
 From 2011 to 2015, the group was on permanent hiatus.

 In 2015, Brooks reunited with DJ rEk and Dälek collaborator Mike Manteca (Destructo Swarmbots).
 In 2016, the group released a full-length LP Asphalt for Eden on Profound Lore Records.

 In December 2016, Ipecac Recordings announced that they had re-signed Dälek.
 The group released Endangered Philosophies in August 2017.
 Spyros Stasis of PopMatters described it as an 'enticing and alluring' mix of 'hip-hop, krautrock, noise and shoegaze'.
 Paul Simpson of AllMusic found it 'equally abrasive and hypnotic' and 'bracing yet beautiful'.

 In 2019 the group release Respect To The Authors, a six-track EP released on vinyl through Exile on Mainstream.
 The EP was re-released digitally in 2020.

-In 2020, during the Covid-19 Pandemic, the group were unable to access their Union City studio and ultimately scrapped the album they had under production.
-As an outlet, DJ Dalek produced the Meditations series of seven download-only albums from his home.
+In 2020, during the COVID-19 pandemic, the group were unable to access their Union City studio and ultimately scrapped the album they had under production.
+As an outlet, MC Dälek produced the Meditations series of seven download-only albums from his home.

 The group reconvened with Booth in 2021 and began work on Precipice, a ten track album, which was released digitally and on vinyl in April 2022.
 The album includes a collaboration with Adam Jones, guitarist with Tool.

 Dälek have often shared the stage with artists covering a wide range of genres, such as Godflesh, Isis, Prince Paul, Melvins, Tool, De La Soul, RJD2, The Young Gods, Meat Beat Manifesto, Jesu, The Pharcyde, Grandmaster Flash, KRS-One, Dub Trio, Charles Hayward, Cult of Luna, Zu, Blackie, The Gaslamp Killer, Earth, The Dillinger Escape Plan, The Bug, Mastodon, and Lovage.
-Oktopus and MC dälek collaborated with experimental metal/hardcore punk band Starkweather on their 2010 album This Sheltering Night.
+Oktopus and MC Dälek collaborated with experimental metal/hardcore punk band Starkweather on their 2010 album This Sheltering Night.